NSO Insurance: A Guide for Medical Professionals

 Nurses play a crucial role in every healthcare team.
 Like physicians, they provide critical care to patients.
 But they also offer the emotional support that patients often need when facing an illness, preparing for a medical procedure, or recovering.

-And, like everyone that works on a medical team, nurses are human, which means that they can make mistakes.
-Even an unintentional error in something as routine as administering medication can be cause for a malpractice claim.
+Like everyone who works on a medical team, nurses are human, which means that they can make mistakes.
+Even an unintentional error in something as routine as administering medication can be the cause of a malpractice claim.

 All nursing professionals, including nurse practitioners and certified registered nurse anesthetists, need malpractice insurance for the same reasons that physicians do: